chukwumaprince08/InsuranceSystem/InsuranceSystem.API/ReadMe.txt

 3) "In-Review" or "IN-REVIEW"

 Also note that in an ideal production environment, an API will be used to pull the status and it will be passed from the frontend to the API

+Please note that you will not be able to use Swagger to test the Update and Get all claims end point as it requires header authentication.
+Kindly use Postman or Insomnia to simulate this process.
+For example,
+request body:
+{
+  "id": 1,
+  "claimsStatus": "Declined"
+}

+Headers:
+Key: TempAuth
+Value: can be anything.